Russell Brown, L.Ac, MTOM, founder & owner

 I was at breakfast one morning in 2002 when I overheard and then eavesdropped on a conversation at the table next to me where a young woman was talking about how she was about to start school to become an acupuncturist.
-I’m not generally a risk-taker, and had never had acupuncture or even considered it, but something sparked in me.
-I enrolled at Emperor’s College of Traditional Chinese Medicine the next day, quit my career, graduated summa cum laude with a Master’s degree in TCM four years later, and was licensed by the California State Board of Acupuncture soon after.
+I’m generally not a risk-taker and never had acupuncture before or even considered it, but something sparked in me.
+I enrolled at Emperor’s College of Traditional Chinese Medicine the next day, quit my job, graduated summa cum laude with a Master’s degree in TCM, and was licensed by the California State Board of Acupuncture soon after.

 I have a fairly different attitude about Chinese medicine than many of my peers.
-I’m not a hippie and I never was; I don’t own billowy yoga pants; and I’ve never heard a Caucasian person say namaste or love and light without sounding gently deranged.
-I understand how many of the more typical “woo-woo” trappings of acupuncture might make someone uncomfortable as a patient.
+I’m not a hippie and I never was.
+I don’t own billowy yoga pants.
+I’ve never heard a Caucasian person say namaste without sounding at least a little bit deranged.
+And I understand that many of the more typical “love and light” trappings of acupuncture might make some people uncomfortable as patients.
 That said, I absolutely believe in the power of this ancient medicine.

-If I can offer any advice to my friends who have found themselves adrift, I always come back to this: Forgive yourself.
+I always come back to this: Forgive yourself.
 We are all meeting each other at the level of our own inadequacies, running too fast and carrying too much.
-Lighten your insane expectations and offer yourself—at the very least—the same generosity and compassion you would offer a stranger, and—at the very most—the same kindness and forgiveness you would offer the people you love best.
+Lighten your insane expectations and offer yourself, at the very least, the same generosity and compassion you would offer a stranger and, at the very most, the same kindness and forgiveness you would offer the people you love best.
 You deserve that as much as anyone else.

-*While acupuncturists don’t typically specialize, areas I treat most include emotional disorders, stress-related conditions, women’s health, pain, sports injury, and contemporary existential crises.
+I treat everything, but areas I treat most include emotional disorders, pain, stress-related conditions, women’s health, sports injury, and contemporary existential crises.

-I believe in Eastern and Western medicine.
-Both can be powerful tools, and I think you should have as many tools in your kit as possible.
-But Eastern medicine understands that our physical state is impacted by the macro—the environment and culture—and the micro—our constitution, lifestyle, and mental state.
+I believe in both Eastern and Western medicine.
+Both are powerful tools, and you should have as many tools in your kit as possible.
+What resonates with me about Eastern medicine is that it is more holistic and emphasizes the interplay between physical and emotional health and that both are impacted by the broader environment.

-I have experience treating a wide variety of issues, but am particularly interested in treating migraine/headache, sleeping issues, and pain.
+While acupuncturists are trained to treat it all, I am particularly interested in treating migraine/headache, psycho-emotional issues, and pain.